Villa Beer

 Josef Frank and Oskar Wlach

-Architects Josef Frank and Oskar Wlach developed an overall concept for Villa Beer between 1929 and 1930, including the interior design and garden landscaping.
+Architects Josef Frank and Oskar Wlach developed a comprehensive overall concept for Villa Beer in 1929 to 1930, including the interior design and garden.

 Josef Frank